 You can have any of this information automatically sent to you by email.

 Lastly, this is the more direct and thorough way to monitor your SEO progress – the Tasks feature.
 As the name suggests, it’s where you can create SEO tasks and assign them to the members of your group.

-Click on Tasks in the top right corner to see what it’s like.
+Click on Tasks in the navigation to see what it’s like.